- Make a Donation

 - Join Our Cause

 Save the Children has worked to improve the lives of vulnerable Dominican children and their families since 1972.
-Currently, Save the Children works in 69 communities located along the northern and central border with Haiti as well as approximately 20 communities in the Sugar Cane Production Region called bateyes.
-Through the effective implementation of development programs in health and nutrition, preventive health care, water and sanitation, education, community development, and children's rights, Save the Children now helps more than 70,000 men, women and children throughout the Dominican Republic attain their rights and improve their quality of life.
+Currently, Save the Children works in 69 communities located along the northern and central border with Haiti, as well as approximately 20 communities in the Sugar Cane Production Region called bateyes.
+Save the Children has implemented programs in health and nutrition, preventive health care, water and sanitation, education, community development, and children's rights.

 The Dominican Republic has the lowest investment in education in Latin America and the Caribbean with only 1.9% of its GDP invested in public education.
 Without sufficient funds being invested in school supplies and infrastructure, extracurricular activities, teacher/parent training and transportation to and from schools, Dominican children lack the resources needed for a proper education.
 These deficiencies, among others, are very important conditions that affect enrollment, attendance levels, drop out rates, cognitive capacity of students, and graduation rates.
 Along with problems in education, children suffer significant and chronic health and nutrition problems.
 Areas of particular concern are access to care, maternal child care including nutrition, general hygiene, and the prevention of STI, including HIV/AIDS.